lambsnd/oonagh/02-response-time.md

 });
 ```

+4. Save your changes.
+5. Publish the survey.
+6. Test out your data collection: the last column of your data should be named "responsetimeMeasurement".

 ## Disclaimers

-In this example, the Qualtrics question type is Matrix table or Multiple choice.
+In this example, the Qualtrics question type is Matrix table or Multiple-choice.
 This script may also work for other question types (not tested).

+## Authors

+Javascript code by [Alex Brodersen]() and tutorial by [Dani Rebouças Ju](github.com/drebouca)